startup mentorship platform

 4. Focused data collection

-Collecting and analyzing feedbackduring the soft launch is crucial.
+Collecting and analyzing feedback during the soft launch is crucial.
 Here's how to make the most of this phase:

 • Conduct customer surveys